Why the Controller’s Office Conducted the Audit

 The Controller’s Office reports on any identified significant deficiencies and material weaknesses in the city’s internal controls.
 Significant deficiencies are less severe than material weaknesses, yet important enough to merit attention by those charged with governance.
 Material weaknesses identified in financial reporting result in a reasonable possibility that a material misstatement of the city’s financial statements may not be prevented or detected and corrected on a timely basis.
 If a material misstatement on the city’s financial statements occurred, the statements would be an ineffective tool for assessing the city’s financial health.

-While the Controller’s Office found that the city’s financial statements were presented fairly, in all material respects, our review identified three material weaknesses and six significant deficiencies in the city’s internal controls over financial reporting.
-The fiscal year 2020 report on internal control and on compliance and other matters discusses the material weaknesses and significant deficiencies in depth.
+While the Controller’s Office found that the city’s financial statements were presented fairly, in all material respects, our review identified two material weaknesses and six significant deficiencies, as well as four other conditions in the city’s internal controls over financial reporting.
+The fiscal year 2021 report on internal control and on compliance and other matters discusses the material weaknesses and significant deficiencies in depth.
 Key findings include:

-Material Weakness: Inadequate staffing levels, lack of technological investment, and insufficient oversight have led to undetected material misstatements.
-The audit disclosed a number of conditions that impact Finance accountants’ ability to prepare a timely, accurate, and completed ACFR without Controller’s Office staff recommending significant adjustments.
-The Controller’s Office found $167 million in errors in the ACFR submitted for audit that Finance accountants did not detect during its preparation.
-While improved from the more than $900 million in errors identified in fiscal year 2017, undetected material misstatements could result in financial statements that cannot be used as a reliable source of information regarding the status of the city’s finances.
-Auditors notified Finance Office accountants of the errors who subsequently corrected most, but not all, of the errors.
-Errors in the ACFR preparation have been a finding in the internal control report since fiscal year 2007 without remediation.
+Material Weakness: Inadequate staffing levels, lack of technological investment, and insufficient oversight led to undetected material misstatements and the untimely preparation of the Schedule of Expenditures of Federal Awards (SEFA).
+The audit detailed several conditions that impact Finance accountants’ ability to prepare a timely, accurate, and completed ACFR and SEFA without the Controller’s Office staff recommending significant adjustments.
+Specifically, the Controller’s Office found $229 million in errors in the ACFR submitted for audit that Finance accountants did not detect during its preparation.
+Undetected material misstatements could result in financial statements that cannot be used as a reliable source of information regarding the status of the city’s finances.
+Errors in the ACFR preparation have been a finding in the internal control report since FY07 without remediation.